Seeking medical care immediately after an accident is crucial for your health and any personal injury claims you may need to file.

 Urgent Care Centers

 Many major metropolitan areas have twenty-four-hour urgent care facilities.
 These centers are designed to serve the immediate medical needs of the patient.
-These facilities are attended mainly by critical care physicians, registered nurse practitioners, and nurses trained in urgent care medicine.
+They are attended mainly by critical care physicians, registered nurse practitioners, and nurses trained in urgent care medicine.

 Doctors That Treat Accident Injuries

-The specialists described below are commonly used in accidents involving moderate to severe brain and orthopedic injuries.
+The specialists described below are commonly used in accidents involving moderate to head and orthopedic injuries.

 Emergency Medicine Physicians

 These highly skilled trauma specialists manage patients requiring immediate medical care.
-These physicians are usually found in emergency rooms in busy hospitals and can quickly assess patients requiring immediate needs—a medical process known as triaging.
+These physicians are usually found in emergency rooms in busy hospitals.
+They can quickly assess patients requiring immediate needs—a medical process known as triaging.

 Their objective is to stabilize the patient so that the right specialist can be brought in to manage the patient’s treatment.